Ahjaimee/NHMQuotingTool/README.md

 ### Recent Updates
 - Styled the sales quote buttons to match the repair tab.
 - PDFs now include a short footer message and slightly larger text for a cleaner look.
+- Sales quotes now support entering our cost, setting a profit margin and automatically calculating the customer price.